liaochiheng/CarND-Term1-P5/writeup_report.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the first code cell(Utilitity functions for features extraction) of the IPython notebook [P5.ipynb](https://github.com/liaochiheng/CarND-Term1-P5/blob/master/P5.ipynb).

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: